 Iterative Design Studies

-During Years 2–4, the team will develop a three-component intervention that can be adapted to students with moderate to profound hearing loss.
-The first component will teach early reading skills, the second will teach English syntax, and the third will teach advanced language and cognitive skills.
-An iterative design process will be used to develop each component separately.
-The promise of the individual components will be evaluated in Year 4 using pre-and post-test group designs and single case experimental designs.
+During years 2–4, the team will develop interventions that can be adapted to students with moderate to profound hearing loss, including students who speak English, use sign language, or use both languages.
+These interventions will teach early reading skills, vocabulary, English syntax, and advanced language and cognitive skills.
+An iterative design process will be used to develop each intervention separately.

 Key Personnel: Georgia State University: Amy Lederberg, Susan Easterbrooks, Lee Branum-Martin, Mi-young Webb; University of Arizona: Shirin Antia; University of Colorado at Boulder: Brenda Schick; Rochester Institute of Technology: Poorna Kushalnagar; Arizona State University: Carol Connor